 Creates a pair of fully collateralized call spread options.
 They are ERTP assets and can be used as such in other contracts.
 This contract has two variants, which affect how invitations are created.
 This version is fully funded by the creator, who receives a matching pair of call spread options.
 They can be traded or sold separately.

 Creates a pair of fully collateralized call spread options.
 They are ERTP assets and can be used as such in other contracts.
 This contract has two variants, which affect how invitations are created.
 In this version, the creator requests a pair of invitations.
 Each one lets the holder obtain one of the positions by providing a started portion of the collateral.
 This version is useful for a market maker who finds pairs of participants with matching interests.

 Creates a call option, which is the right to buy an underlying asset.

 A contract for giving quotes that can be exercised.
 The quotes are guaranteed to be exercisable because they are actually options with escrowed underlying assets.

 An automated market maker.
 It can always trade between the two currencies in its liquidity pool.

 An automated market maker with multiple liquidity pools that can trade between any pair of funded currencies.

 # Generic Sales/Trading Contracts

 These contracts involve trading or selling ERTP digital assets.

-- Barter Exchange - An exchange with an order book that allows all kinds of goods to be offered for explicit barter swaps.
+An exchange with an order book letting all kinds of goods to be offered for explicit barter swaps.

-- Second-price Auction - An auction in which the highest bidder wins and pays the second-highest bid.
-This version doesn't conceal the bids (an essential aspect of second price auctions), therefore, it should not be used in production.
+An auction in which the highest bidder wins and pays the second-highest bid.
+This version doesn't conceal the bids (an essential aspect of second price auctions).
+Therefore, it should not be used in production.